NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/nuspec.md

 [framework/profile subdirectory](../Create/Enforced-Package-Conventions#Grouping-Assemblies-by-Framework-Version)
 of the <code>lib</code> folder even if there are other assemblies in the folder.

-If this element is omitted, then the usual behavior applies, which is to reference every assembly in the lib folder.
+If this element is omitted or the `<references/>` element is empty, then the usual behavior applies, which is to reference every assembly in the lib folder.

 __What is this feature used for?__